PDNALab/MELD_tutorials/tutorial1-protein_folding/README.md

 ## Analysis

-The _setup.py_ can be executed to generate the MELD files which are inside the Data folder.
+The _setup.py_ can be executed to the Data folder which contains the MELD files.
 To run the simulation, we can submit a SLURM job using the _run.slurm_ file.
 After the simulation is completed, the trajectories can be generated using the _extract_trajs.slurm_ file.